 - Check the BSIS Website – Once your Guard Card is approved you’ll be able to see it online.

-To work as armed security you must also have a Firearms Card.
-Possession of a Guard Card alone does not allow you to carry a firearm on duty.
-The firearms permit indicates the caliber of firearm you are permitted to carry.
-Off duty law enforcement working as a security officer must also comply with this requirement.
-A concealed firearm may not be carried unless the officer also possesses a valid CCW (Carry Concealed Weapon).
+To work as an armed security officer you must also have a Firearms Card.
+A Guard Card alone does not allow you to carry a firearm.
+Your firearm permit will say the caliber of firearm you are permitted to carry.
+Off duty law enforcement working as a security officer must also get a firearm card.
+A concealed firearm may not be carried unless you also have a valid CCW (Carry Concealed Weapon).

 Permits for Other Weapons: